You'll love this dish that's full of protein!

 - 1/2 teaspoon black pepper

-- Kosher or sea salt to taste
+- kosher or sea salt to taste

-- 1 1/2 cups tomato juice, low sodium (optional V-8 Juice low-sodium)
+- 1 1/2 cups tomato juice low-sodium, optional V-8 low-sodium

-- 3 cups vegetable broth, low sodium (optional chicken broth)
+- 3 cups vegetable broth low-sodium, optional chicken broth

-- 1 cup (dry) lentils
+- 1 cup lentils dry

-Tip: Adjust the liquid for less or more thickness.
+- Tip: Adjust the liquid for less or more thickness.
 First, try adding 1 cup each tomato juice and 1 cup vegetable broth.
-Remember, the slow-cooker does not allow for much evaporation, so the amount of liquid you add initially will be about the same toward the end of the cooking cycle.
+Remember, the slow cooker does not allow for much evaporation, so the amount of liquid you add initially will be about the same toward the end of the cooking cycle.
 It's easier to add liquid than to remove it.
 We like ours fairly juicy so we add the full amount and sometimes even more.

-Be sure to subscribe to our newsletter.
-Also, like our Facebook page and follow us on Pinterest for tasty recipes, clean eating tips, and healthy lifestyle resources.
+Don’t miss out on the latest and greatest from Skinny Ms… Be sure to subscribe to our newsletter.
+You can also follow us on our Facebook page or Pinterest for tasty recipes, clean eating tips, and healthy lifestyle resources.